 Students are crucial backstage as well as on stage.
 They build, paint, design, sew – whatever talent a person has to offer, we take advantage!
 Once in production, the stage manager and tech crew take over.
 Cues are called and scene changes coordinated just as in professional theatres.

 It is the role of the St. Andrew’s Theatre program not only to entertain the community but to provoke thought and conversation as well.
 With this goal in mind, plays that deal with difficult subjects, such as homosexuality and race relations are performed about every two years.
-Two of our most successful examples of such plays are The Laramie Project
+Two of our most successful examples of such plays are The Laramie Project and Shadow Hour.

 The Theatre is a fabulous place for creative exploration, self-discovery, and collaboration.